vinicius0197/uplearn-challenge/README.md

 ### Getting started

+1. Make sure you have Ruby and Bundler installed (at least Ruby 2.6.4)
+2. Install dependencies with `bundle install`

 To use the function, you just need to import the `webpage.rb` file in your Ruby project and call the `fetch` method by instantiating the `Webpage` class and providing a valid URL:

 ```ruby